marshmallow-code/marshmallow/docs/install.rst

 Other notable changes:

-- ``datetime`` objects serialize to ISO8601 formatted strings by default (instead of RFC821 format), as in pre-1.0 releases
+- ``datetime`` objects serialize to ISO8601 formatted strings by default (instead of RFC821 format).
 - The ``fields.validated`` decorator was removed, as it is no longer necessary given the new Fields interface.